-- concerns are raised by parents/carers, teachers or the child - if limited progress is being made - if there is a change in the pupil's behaviour or progress

-2. What should I do if I think my child may have special educational needs?
+- concerns are raised by parents/carers, teachers or the child - if limited progress is being made - if there is a change in the pupil's behaviour or progress - 2.
+What should I do if I think my child may have special educational needs?

 The class teacher is the initial point of contact for responding to parental concerns.
-If you still have concerns, then contact Rachel Moseley, who is the SENDCO.

-3. Who is responsible for the progress and success of my child in school?

-- School is responsible for providing the curriculum in a way that enables your child to make progress and be successful. - Your child has a responsibility to make sure that they participate and make the most of the opportunities that they have been given to make progress and be successful by having a good attitude to learning. - You as parents are responsible in ensuring that home learning is completed and your child is supported.
-You have a responsibility to make sure that your child is ready to come to school prepared to make progress and be successful.

-4. How will the curriculum be matched to my child's needs?
+If you still have concerns, then contact Rachel Moseley, who is the SENCO. - 3.
+Who is responsible for the progress and success of my child in school? - school is responsible for providing the curriculum in a way that enables your child to make progress and be successful. - -your child has a responsibility to make sure that they participate and make the most of the opportunities that they have been given to make progress and be successful by having a good attitude to learning. - -you as parents are responsible in ensuring that home learning is completed and your child is supported.
+You have a responsibility to make sure that your child is ready to come to school, prepared to make progress and be successful. - 4.
+How will the curriculum be matched to my child's needs?

 When a pupil has been identified as having additional needs, their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
 Teaching Assistants (TAs) may be allocated to work with the pupil in a 1-1 or small focus group to target more specific needs.
-If a child has been identified as having an additional need, it may be necessary to complete a Progress and attainment tracker detailing the support they will receive and the targets that they will be working on.
-This tracker will be put together by the class teacher and shared with parents.
-These will be monitored by the class teacher and reviewed half termly.
-If appropriate specialist equipment and approaches may be given to the pupil e.g. specific interventions, writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.
+If a child has been identified as having an additional need, it may be necessary to complete an Action Plan detailing the support they will receive.
+An Action Plan will be decided on together with parents, SENCo and class teacher.
+These will be monitored by the class teacher and reviewed at least three times per year.
+If appropriate specialist equipment may be given to the pupil e.g. writing slopes, concentration cushions, pen/pencils grips or easy to use scissors.